mizztgc/infinitas-for-linux/README.md

 - `INFINITAS_USE_GAMESCOPE`: Tells the script to start the game within a gamescope session.
 Recommended if you don't want to constantly adjust your display options to play this game.
 A value of **1** will run the Wine process through gamescope.
 Requires gamescope to be installed.

-## INSTALLATION:

-To download and install the game files, run `infinitas install`, and let it work its magic.
-As of right now, the installer will only use your system's build of Wine, and will install the game to `~/.local/share/infinitas` by default.
-Whenever I decide to stop procrastinating, I'll add the ability to let you choose your own build of wine and prefix location.

 ## Q/A:

 Q: How much is the beatmania IIDX INFINITAS Basic Course subscription?

-A: The subscription for this game is ¥1628/month.
-Thankfully enough, the payment processing system KONAMI uses allows the use of foreign credit/debit cards (your bank may require you a one-time code to confirm it).
+A: The subscription for this the basic course subscription is ¥1628/month.
+Thankfully enough, the payment processing system KONAMI uses allows the use of foreign credit/debit cards (your bank may require a one-time code to confirm the transaction).